psi4/psi4/INSTALL.rst

 * Python interpreter (2.6 or higher; psi4 is Python3 compatible)

+  * psi4 is Python3 compatible intermittently every few months when tested.

 * Python developer libraries corresponding to your interpreter.

   .. note:: To check to see if you have the Python developer libraries